Determining a compound’s structure can be a puzzle, but these logical steps help students piece it all together

 Get more resources

-- Practice interpreting 1H and 13C NMR, mass spectra, and thin layer chromatograms with these structure determination Starter for ten questions.
+- Practise interpreting 1H and 13C NMR, mass spectra, and thin layer chromatograms with these structure determination Starter for ten questions.

 - Find out how a scientific associate uses NMR to identify the structure of new and unknown chemical compounds to support the development of new medicines.